 You may be hesitant about seeking legal representation because you’re concerned about the costs of hiring a solicitor.
 In addition, you might be worried that you’ll be left paying large legal fees for an unsuccessful claim.
 This could leave you in a worse financial position than you were before you claimed.

-When you fund a solicitor with a No Win No Fee agreement, this risk is may be reduced.
-A No Win No Fee agreement means that you won’t be asked to pay your solicitor in order for them to start working on your claim, or while it’s ongoing.
+When you work with a solicitor on a No Win No Fee basis, the financial risk of seeking legal representation may be reduced.
+One of the specialist personal injury solicitors from our panel could offer you a type of No Win No Fee agreement, called a Conditional Fee Agreement.
+This means that you won’t be asked to pay your solicitor in order for them to start working on your claim, or while it’s ongoing.
 Furthermore, you won’t be asked to pay your solicitor anything if your claim doesn’t succeed.

 All of the solicitors on our panel offer No Win No Fee agreements.
 If you want more information about how this deal could work out for you, please feel free to get in touch with us and have a chat with one of our advisors.
 They will be happy to offer you free legal advice about moving forward with a claim.

 Contact Our Specialist Team

 You can contact our team for specialist legal advice and for more information about claiming with a specialist personal injury solicitor on a No Win No Fee basis.
 Additionally, an advisor could offer a free consultation and assess whether you’re eligible to claim compensation for a personal injury.